You are currently viewing The strange time of in between

-I remember when I was younger, time seemed to pass more slowly than it does now that I am older.
+I remember when I was younger, time seemed to pass more slowly than now that I am older.
 I can’t quite say I’m old, nor can I claim to be young.
 I find myself in that strange in-between stage.
-It is during these years that I’ve begun to realize how quickly time seems to be moving.
+During these years, I’ve begun to realize how quickly time seems to be moving.
 It doesn’t crawl like it did when I was a child in school.
 Back then, a day at school felt like it lasted forever.
 I had better things to do with my time, like watching “Underdog” on TV.

 With the passing of every year, I gain a little more perspective.